-Legal Terms

-Asking for coverage of a drug that is not on

-the Drug List is sometimes called asking

-for a "formulary exception."
+Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."

-- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 1 for "other drugs."
+- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
 You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 2.
 Removing a restriction on our coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to Chapter 5, Section 4).